Corporate Governance Guidelines

 Each of the Audit Committee, the Nominating and Corporate Governance Committee and the Compensation Committee shall be composed entirely of Independent Directors satisfying applicable legal, regulatory and stock exchange requirements necessary for an assignment to any such committee.

 Assignment and Rotation of Committee Members

-The Nominating and Corporate Governance Committee shall be responsible, after consultation with the Chairman of the Board, for making recommendations to the Board with respect to the assignment of Board members to various committees.
+The Nominating and Corporate Governance Committee shall be responsible, after consultation with the Chairman of the Board and Lead Independent Director, for making recommendations to the Board with respect to the assignment of Board members to various committees.
 After reviewing the Nominating and Corporate Governance Committee's recommendations, the Board shall be responsible for appointing the Chairman and members to the committees on an annual basis.

 The Nominating and Corporate Governance Committee shall annually review the Committee assignments and shall consider the rotation of the Chairman and members with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.

 The Board shall be responsible for identifying potential candidates for, and selecting, the Company's Chief Executive Officer.
 In identifying potential candidates for, and selecting, the Company's Chief Executive Officer, the Board shall consider, among other things, a candidate's experience, understanding of the Company's business environment, leadership qualities, knowledge, skills, expertise, integrity, and reputation in the business community.

 The Board will provide the Chief Executive Officer with an annual performance review for the prior year at the second regularly scheduled meeting of the Board each fiscal year.